thenerdie/thenerdie/README.md

 ### rbebta

-I'm a 17 year old game developer who is fluent in C#, Lua, and JavaScript.
+I'm a game developer who is fluent in C#, Lua, and JavaScript.
 I also have a very small amount of experience in Python.

-I also make a lot of money from the game.
-You can't touch my levels of swog

 [![thenerdie's github stats](https://github-readme-stats.vercel.app/api?username=thenerdie)](https://github.com/anuraghazra/github-readme-stats)